pivotal/docs-tap/scst-scan/app-scanning-beta.hbs.md

 >**Important** SCST - Scan 2.0 is in beta, which means that it is still in
 >active development by VMware and might be subject to change at any point.
 Users
->might encounter unexpected behavior due to capability gaps.
+>might encounter unexpected behavior.
 This is an opt-in
 >component to gather early feedback from beta testers and is not installed by
 >default with any profile.